stephtelolahy/Swift4Demo/readme.md

 ### Codable protocol
 A type that can convert itself into and out of an external representation such as Json.

-- 01codable_A: Basic JSON parsing in Swift
+- `01codable_A.playground`: Basic JSON parsing in Swift
-- 01codable_B: Using CODABLE Protocol
+- `01codable_B.playground`: Using CODABLE Protocol
-- 01codable_C: Choosing Properties to Encode and Decode — CodingKeys, Custom date format, limitations
+- `01codable_C.playground`: Choosing Properties to Encode and Decode — CodingKeys, Custom date format, limitations

 ### Functions + tuple
 You can use a tuple type as the return type for a function to return multiple values as part of one compound return value.

-- Example: split meetings in groups (earlier, this week, later)
+- `02tuple.playground`: split meetings in groups (earlier, this week, later)

-### Protocols + default implementation + constraints
+### Protocols
 A protocol defines a suite of behavior that can be adopted by class, struct or enumeration

-You can use protocol extensions to provide a default implementation to any method or computed property requirement of that protocol.

-When you define a protocol extension, you can specify constraints that conforming types must satisfy before the methods and properties of the extension are available.
+- `03protocol_A.playground`: protocol with default implementation

-- Example: search people by criteria that have nothing in common [City, Food, Work], protocol Searchable
+- `03protocol_C.playground`: search people by criteria that have nothing in common [City, Food, Movie] using protocol approach

 ### References